Edward J. Fraughton

-Edward J. Fraughton (born March 22, 1939, Park City, Utah) is an American artist, sculptor, and inventor.
-He is primarily known for his epic monumental works and individual collector editions that often relate to the history of the American West.
-Fraughton's stylistic goals follow the American Neo-classic/Beaux-Arts, impressionistic realism traditions of J. Q. A. Ward, Henry Merwin Shrady, James Earle Fraser, Hermon Atkins MacNeil, Daniel Chester French, Augustus Saint Gaudens, Cyrus Dallin, Gutzon and Solon Borglum, and American animaliers Arthur Putnam, Edward Kemeys, Phimister Proctor.
+Edward James Fraughton (March 22, 1939 – June 2, 2024) was an American artist, sculptor, and inventor.
+He is primarily known for his works and individual collector editions related to the history of the American West.
 A literal sculptor with an academic background in design and human anatomy, Fraughton's versatility covers a broad spectrum of human and animal subjects.

+Fraughton died on June 2, 2024, at the age of 85.

 Education

 Fraughton attended Marsac Elementary School and in 1957 graduated from Park City High School.
 Entering the University of Utah as a civil engineering student, Fraughton later changed his major to sculpture and graduated in 1962 with a Bachelor of Fine Arts (BFA) degree.
-While there, he studied, served as a student teaching assistant, assisted in the gross anatomy lab and did his post graduate work under the legendary Dr. Avard T. Fairbanks and his son, Justin.
+While there, he studied, served as a student teaching assistant, assisted in the gross anatomy lab and did his post graduate work under the legendary Dr. Avard Fairbanks and his son, Justin.
 He also played baritone horn in the university marching and concert bands.